United States passport: 2021 redesign

+The Biden administration issued an executive order in December 2021 requiring the creation of an online passport renewal system.
+The State Department launched a pilot program in 2022 which received over 500,000 applications before its closure in March 2023.
+Although the Department found the program successful, some legislators in Congress criticized the technical issues that some customers experienced.
+Another online renewal pilot was launched in June 2024 and became available to the general public in September.
+The 2024 pilot address key issues from the earlier release, including photo upload errors, made improvements based on ongoing public feedback, and released updates in phases.

+In 2025, the Wall Street Journal reported that the online passport renewal program has processed over three million renewals with high user satisfaction, handles roughly half of the renewals, represents a major success in federal digital modernization efforts.

 Administration

 Authority for issuing passports is conferred on the Secretary of State by the Passport Act of 1926, subject to such rules as the President of the United States may prescribe.
 The Department of State has issued regulations governing such passports, and its internal policy concerning issuance of passports, passport waivers, and travel letters is contained in the Foreign Affairs Manual.